przemsen/BookmarksBase/README.md

 **[Download link](http://1drv.ms/1LWwROU)**

+- You can use TAB to switch between search box and results list
+- You can move up and down using keyboard when results list is focused
+- Search is case insentive and a text you enter is compiled as a regular expression
+- If you wish to express any number of any characters use `.*`

 # 2. Changelog #

 Current state of source code may be newer than version of application in precompiled package.
 I update package when significant changes are introduced.

+## 1.1.1 &mdash; 2015-07-13 ##
+- Proper error handling on regex error
+- Minor UI improvements

 ## 1.1.0 &mdash; 2015-07-11 ##
 - Improved concurrency while downloading sites